buildingSMART/IFC4.3.x-development/docs/schemas/core/IfcKernel/Entities/IfcRelDefinesByType.md

 # IfcRelDefinesByType

 The objectified relationship _IfcRelDefinesByType_ defines the relationship between an object type and object occurrences.
 The _IfcRelDefinesByType_ is a 1-to-N relationship, as it allows for the assignment of one type information to a single or to many objects.
-Those objects then share the same object type, and the property sets and properties assigned to the object type.
+Those objects then share the same object type, and the property sets and properties assigned to the object type.<!-- end of definition -->

 The _IfcRelDefinesByType_ links the object type definition with the object occurrence.
 Both may define properties by assigning an _IfcPropertySet_, including one or many subtypes of _IfcProperty_ to either the object type or object occurrence, as shown in Figure 1.